joshbegley/nyt-latest/previous.md

 https://nytimes.com/2024/09/22/us/north-carolina-house-collapse-rodanthe.html

 **The Briefing: Man City 2 Arsenal 2 - Controversial red, quick free kicks and rivalry ignited in classic**\
 `There was a lot to break down in this encounter, to say the least.
-Our writers analyse the action.`\
+Our writers analyse the action`\
 https://nytimes.com/athletic/5782484/2024/09/22/manchester-city-arsenal-trossard-walker/

 **Red Sox manager Alex Cora ejected after heated protest of call**\